 Oregon's annual average temperature is increasing at the average national rate (Figure 2).
-Annual average temperatures in Clackamas County have increased by about 2.2 degrees since 1901.
+Annual average temperatures in Clackamas County have increased by about 4 degrees F (2.2 degrees C) since 1901.

-Figure 2: Rate of temperature change in the United States, 1901-2015.
+Figure 12: Rate of temperature change in the United States, 1901-2015.

-Oregon's temperatures are projected to increase in all seasons, with summer temperatures increasing the most (Figure 3).
-In Figure 3, blue and red bars are observed temperatures (1900-2019) from the National Centers for Environmental Information.
-Solid lines are the mean values of 35 climate model simulations for the 1900-2005 period, which were based on observed climate forcings (black line), and the 2006-2099 period for the two future scenarios RCP 4.5 and red RCP 8.5 (orange and red lines).
+Oregon's temperatures are projected to increase in all seasons, with summer temperatures increasing the most (Figure 13).
+In Figure 12, blue and red bars are observed temperatures (1900-2019) from the National Centers for Environmental Information.
+Solid lines are the mean values of 35 climate model simulations for the 1900-2005 period, which were based on observed climate forcings33 (black line), and the 2006-2099 period for the two future scenarios RCP 4.5 and red RCP 8.5 (orange and red lines).
 Shading indicates the range in annual temperatures.